proudguy69/Nh-Discord/content/terms.md

 - Discord ID
 - Avatar
 - Server membership status
-- OAuth scopes you explicitly grant
+- OAuth2 scopes you explicitly grant

-We **do not** access messages or DM history.
+We **do not** access messages or DM history. (yet)

 ### 4.2 Server Join
-Automatic join actions occur **only** with explicit authorization.
+You will automatically join the servers you request to join when applicable There may be a delay in joining

 ---